JacobSmolii/Lem-In/README.md

 ![alt text](https://user-images.githubusercontent.com/45500862/68441139-0c2eee80-0182-11ea-90ff-9907b2f55b14.png)

 * There are two parts:
-  1) The rooms, which are define by: name coord_x coord_y
+  a) The rooms, which are define by: name coord_x coord_y
-  2) The links, which are define by: name1-name2
+  b) The links, which are define by: name1-name2
-  3) All of it is broken by comments, which start with # The rooms names won't necessarily be numbers, and they won't necessarily be in the right and continuous order.
+  c) All of it is broken by comments, which start with # The rooms names won't necessarily be numbers, and they won't necessarily be in the right and continuous order.
 But most importantly, a room will never start with the character L nor the character #.
 The rooms coordinates will always be integers.
 Lines that start with ## are commands modifying the properties of the line that comes right after.
 For example, ##start signals the ant farm's entrance and ##end its exit.